 This week, I am excited to introduce guest blogger Alasdair Carter, a journalist and broadcaster who has appeared on radio in as diverse locations from the USA, UK, Europe and Australia.
 Having traveled widely across three continents, Alasdair returned home to the UK to rediscover the history and heritage of his homeland.
 Whether walking high in the fells or on walls built by Romans almost 2,000 years ago, he seeks often-overlooked stories in towns and cities and has a real eye for the offbeat.

 Alasdair takes us on an insightful and intimate journey through the past and present of Durham Cathedral in northeast England.
-If you're planning your trip to London, no matter where you're departing, check out these affordable airfares to London from Australia and other destinations to save you time and money.

 You can follow Alasdair on Twitter @pixandpen and be sure to check out his website CartersCountry.Co.UK.
 I hope you enjoy his story!
 Jeff Titelius